-The number of our new engagements of contracted projects was three and nil in 2018 and 2019, respectively.
 The number of our new engagements of contracted projects increased from nil in 2019 to 25 in 2020 primarily because we focused more on local market expansion and took more efforts on enhancing our corporation with local governments to provide property management services to local governments in Jinan.
-During the Track Record Period, we terminated three property management service agreements in 2019 primarily due to our own commercial considerations such as turnover days of trade receivables and profitability of the relevant projects prior to the expirations of the relevant property management service agreements.
+During the Track Record Period, we terminated three property management service agreements in 2019 and one property management service agreement in 2021 primarily due to our own commercial considerations such as turnover days of trade receivables and profitability of the relevant projects prior to the expirations of the relevant property management service agreements.